WebAssembly/component-model/design/mvp/Explainer.md

    assumptions that NaN payload bits are preserved by the other side (since they often aren't).

-The `own` and `borrow` value types are both *handle types*.
-Handles logically contain the opaque address of a resource and avoid copying the resource when passed across component boundaries.
-By way of metaphor to operating systems, handles are analogous to file descriptors, which are stored in a table and may only be used indirectly by untrusted user-mode processes via their integer index in the table.
-In the Component Model, handles are lifted-from and lowered-into `i32` values that index an encapsulated per-component-instance *handle table* that is maintained by the canonical function definitions described [below](#canonical-definitions).
-The uniqueness and dropping conditions mentioned above are enforced at runtime by the Component Model through these canonical definitions.
-The `typeidx` immediate of a handle type must refer to a `resource` type (described below) that statically classifies the particular kinds of resources the handle can point to.
+The `handle` values contain the address of a resource and thereby avoid copying the resource when passed across component boundaries.
+By way of metaphor to operating systems, handles are analogous to file descriptors, which are stored in a table and may only be used indirectly by untrusted user-mode processes via their integer index.
+In the Component Model, handles are lifted-from and lowered-into `i32` values that index an encapsulated per-component-instance, per-resource-type *handle table* that is maintained by the canonical function definitions described [below](#canonical-definitions).
+The optional `own` immediate indicates that the handle will call the resource's destructor when it is dropped.
+The optional `scope` immediate indicates the maximum duration for which the handle can be held, which is either that of the call, or the lifetime of a resource passed as another parameter to the call.
+The [Canonical ABI] enforces the declared scope immediates using runtime bookkeeping and trapping guards.
+See the [HTTP example] for a demonstration of how these different configurations of handle types arise in practice.

 The [subtyping] between all these types is described in a separate [subtyping explainer](Subtyping.md).
 Of note here, though: the optional